kaviyarasan-s/smart-retail-price-engine/README.md

 ## Steps to run:
-Step 1: Pull the project and update the pom.xml file. \n Step 2: Configure the MySQL database in the application.properties file. \n Step 3: Start the Spring Boot application. \n
+Step 1: Pull the project and update the pom.xml file.

+Step 2: Configure the MySQL database in the application.properties file.

+Step 3: Start the Spring Boot application.

 Step 4: Access the application using the specified port, for example: http://localhost:9091/